MicrosoftDocs/sql-docs/docs/ssma/mysql/connect-to-azure-sql-db-mysqltosql.md

 ms.author: "Shamikg"
 ---
 # Connect to Azure SQL Database (MySQLToSQL)
-Use the Connect to SQL Azure dialog box to connect to the SQL Azure database that you want to migrate.
+Use the Connect to SQL Azure dialog box to connect to the database in Azure SQL Database that you want to migrate.

 To access this dialog box, on the **File** menu, select **Connect to SQL Azure**.
 If you have previously connected, the command is **Reconnect to SQL Azure.**